greenelab/phenoplier/README.md

 ### From command-line

-First of all, export your settings to environmental variables, so non-Python scripts can access them:
+First, export your settings to environmental variables, so non-Python scripts can access them:
 ```bash
 eval `python libs/conf.py`